A smarter future: the smart grid energy revolution

 Sarah, a mum of two from Chelmsford, says her boys no longer leave their gaming consoles on standby and she always makes sure they turn the lights off.
 By making a few changes around the house, she's seen significant savings on her gas and electricity bills.

 Positive incentive to use energy outside peak times will help us as a nation balance supply with demand without having to build and generate more dirty and expensive energy.
-The National Infrastructure Commission say that a truly smart energy system will save the nation £8bn each year!
+The National Infrastructure Commission say that a truly smart energy system could save the nation £8bn each year!

 1Sourced from Populus, Smart energy outlook March 2019, smartenergyGB.org